Tprice-90/gaming_franchises_frontend/README.md

 - Fixed an issue on the back end with the SQL Update statement
 - Update Game component now takes in Mat Dialog Data properly and sends the data to the server
 - Next step is to update the game list when the Update is made

+### 2022/12/21
+- Had to add a condition to dialog box components submit button to check if the data being injected for the title existed to determine if the button should add content or update content